 “Science cannot solve the ultimate mystery of nature.
 And that is because, in the last analysis, we ourselves are a part of the mystery that we are trying to solve” Max Planck, the Father of Modern Physics.

 Humans have limitations.
 No human can unfold the mysteries of the universe and life.
-Whenever man has tried to unravel the mysteries, he has often contributed to more confusion.
-For example, there are various theories on origin of universe, and Big Bang Theory is only one among them.
-So is the case with origin of life.
+Whenever a man has tried to unravel the mysteries, he has often contributed to more confusion.
+For example, there are various theories on the origin of the universe, and Big Bang Theory is the only one among them.
+So is the case with the origin of life.

 To grasp the truth you need to go beyond your senses and intellect.
 “Science means unresting endeavor and continually progressing development toward an aim which the poetic intuition may apprehend, but the intellect can never fully grasp” – Max Planck.

 Great scientific minds know that truth can be known through intuition.
 Based on the Theory of Relativity, Albert Einstein could intuitively see the existence of Gravitational Waves in 1915 itself.
 After 100 years, Gravitational Waves were detected by scientists working in LIGO (Laser Interferometer Gravitational-Wave Observatory).
 They were awarded “The 2017 Physics Nobel Prize” for this.

 The great sages in India also had such intuitions.
 They saw life is monotonous without pairs of opposites such as pleasure & pain, happiness & sorrow, day and night etc.

 They also saw this happening on a large scale.
 History too comes in cycles of pairs of opposites.
 The first half is the new world of heaven on earth.
 Everyone in the world lived like one family.
 The second half is the old world of hell on earth where ego rules.